Uses

 Development

 Central to all my development is my editor, Neovim.
 I’ve extensively customised it, and it serves as the bulk of my editing environment.
 It is setup alongside a long list of language servers and plugins that would best be assessed by consulting my dotfiles.
-I hope to eventually do a write-up of my configuration.
+I hope to eventually do a write-up of my specific configuration.

 Virtualisation

 Sometimes I find myself needing to use Adobe’s Creative Cloud or other software that simply refuses to run on Linux.
 For that reason I’ve got a Windows 11 virtual machine setup with KVM/QEMU, Spice USB Redirection, Windows guest drivers, libvirt, Virtual Machine Manager, and other things of that nature.
+It generally works and runs pretty smoothly.

 Miscellaneous